-Burnout is more than just feeling tired at the end of a 15-hour work day or having survived a challenging week trying to meet a tight deadline.
+Work burnout is more than just feeling tired at work after a 15-hour shift or surviving a challenging week when everything went wrong.

 classic symptoms of burnout

-The signs of burnout is gradual and can worsen if ignored.
-It takes time to recover from stress, so the earlier you recognise the symptoms, the faster you’ll be able to take control of your mental health.
+When a person is burned out at work, it affects both their physical and mental well-being.
+Signs of burnout usually emerge slowly and can worsen if not addressed promptly.
+It takes time to recover from long-term stress, so the earlier you recognise the warning signs and the burnout symptoms, the faster you can regain control of your mental health.

-Mental and physical fatigue is one of the clearest indicators of burnout.
-If you are feeling tired all the time, or lack the energy to do simple things you used to have no problem doing, you might be experiencing the early symptoms of burnout.
+Mental and physical exhaustion are two of the clearest signs of feeling burnout.
+If you are feeling tired of work all the time, and experiencing a significant loss of energy to do simple things you used to have no problem doing, you might be experiencing early stages of burnout fatigue.

 2. lack of motivation

 If you are simply clearing your to-do list instead of finding new and more efficient ways to get things done, you may have lost your motivation at work.

 While most of the time, this may indicate that you are no longer engaged at the workplace and need to find a new job to reignite your passion, it could also mean that you may be starting to have a bleak outlook on your life.

 You’ll know the difference when you notice how it is impacting your personal life.
 Instead of looking forward to the end of the workday so that you can get out of the office and have fun with your friends, you’ll lose interest in everything around you with persistent feelings of hopelessness.
 You may even stop caring about your career, friends and family and just want to spend time alone every night.

 If your friends and co-workers have expressed concern about your lack of interest during dinner or at work, it might be time to re-evaluate your stress levels and how well you’re coping with them.